markclements/website/Origins.md

 **Questions to answer**

 1. What are the properties of life?
 2. What did Wohler’s synthesis of urea and the Miller-Urey experiment actually prove, versus what did they imply?
 3. How did Wohler’s experiment change the meaning of the term “organic”?
-4. If thermodynamics tells us that systems become more disordered over time, does life speed up or slow down this process?
+4. If thermodynamics tells us that systems become more disordered over time (the [second law of thermodynamics](http://en.wikipedia.org/wiki/Second_law_of_thermodynamics)), does life speed up or slow down this process?
 5. Does life obey or disobey the second law of thermodynamics?

 **Questions to ponder**